StackVista/stackstate-docs/setup/installation/openshift_install.md

 ## Manually create `SecurityContextConfiguration` objects

-If you cannot use an administrative account to install StackState on OpenShift, ask your administrator to apply the below `SecurityContextConfiguration` objects.
+If you cannot use an administrator account to install StackState on OpenShift, ask your administrator to apply the below `SecurityContextConfiguration` objects.

+### HDFS

-{% tabs %}
+{% hint style="warning" %}
+This is required for StackState to operate
-{% tab title="hdfs-scc.yaml" %}
+{% endhint %}

 ```yaml
 allowHostDirVolumePlugin: false
 allowHostIPC: false